 3. Million Dollar Baby

 Clint Eastwood’s “Million Dollar Baby” is a masterpiece, pure and simple, deep and true.
-It tells the story of an aging fight trainer and a hillbilly girl who thinks she can be a boxer.
+It tells the story of an ageing fight trainer and a hillbilly girl who thinks she can be a boxer.
 Million Dollar Baby throws every stereotype about a girl to the wind.
 It also rightfully tells us that our age might only slow us down physically, but not our spirit.
 Because Maggie Fitzgerald tells us that dreams are not bound by limits.

 4. Mean Girls